Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |1st|1 Action|30ft|V,S|Instantanious|Transmutation|Dexterity|

-You dash to a target within range, kicking then using them as leverage to then landi within 15 feet of them.
+You dash to a target within range, kicking then using them as leverage to then land within 15 feet of them.
 The target must make a dexterity saving throw or are knocked off balance, giving you advantage on your next attack against them this turn, knocking them prone on a hit.
 You can then make weapon attack against the creature.
 If the attack hits you deal 1d6 additional damage.

 **At Higher Levels.** When cast with a spell slot of 2nd or higher, the damage increases by 1d6 for each level above 1st.